 Neighborhood Chipper Program

-The Neighborhood Chipper Program is a collaborative effort between Fire Safe San Mateo County, Woodside Fire Protection District, CAL FIRE, San Mateo Resource Conservation District, South Skyline Fire Safe Council and volunteer fire departments.
-The program provides no-cost chipping to select neighborhoods to assist homeowners in maintaining defensible space.
-Funds for this program are through grant and local funding by program partners (Measure K).
+The program is a collaborative effort between Fire Safe San Mateo County, Woodside Fire Protection District, CAL FIRE, San Mateo Resource Conservation District, South Skyline Fire Safe Council, volunteer fire departments and dedicated community volunteers.
+It is funded through compeitive grants and local support by San Mateo County (Measure K).

 2021 CHIPPING DATES